 Duct insulation and envelope tightness testing, also known as DET Testing, is required in the state of Georgia to receive a Certificate of Occupancy.
 According to state building codes, all duct insulation systems outside of conditioned spaces, as well as the building envelope, must be verified for proper sealing by a pressure test.

 Call Arbor Insulation Solutions at (770) 815-2115 today for a free estimate for testing for your duct insulation system.

 Blower Door Testing

 Blower door testing for new construction is accomplished by mounting a blower door in one of the doorways of new residential construction.
-This test is normally accomplished several days before Final Inspection.
 The blower door measures the amount of air moving through leaks while the house is slightly depressurized.
 The more air, the more leaks in the insulation.
 See below for leakage specifications.
 The IEEC code calls this a Building Envelope Tightness Test.

 Duct Insulation Leakage Testing (also known as a Duct Blaster Test)

 Duct leakage testing is accomplished using a TEC Minneapolis DuctBlaster.
 This test is typically done as soon the HVAC system is installed (typically prior to framing inspection) but is often performed on existing homes to measure how much air is escaping through the HVAC ducts.
 The prerequisite for testing your duct leakage is simply that the ducts, plenum, and air handler are air tight.
 This usually happens as soon as the HVAC installers complete their rough-in.
 A smaller blower similar to the blower door is attached to a return duct and the remainder of supply and return openings are sealed to be air tight.
 The duct blower pressurizes the ducts and measures the amount of air leaking out of the duct and insulation system.
 See below for duct leakage specifications.
 The IECC code calls this a Duct Tightness Test.